imperialCHEPI/healthgps/userguide.md

 The included model and dataset provide an complete exemplar of the files and procedures described in this document.
 Users should use this exemplar as a starting point when creating production environments to aid the design and testing of intervention policies.

-# 4.1 Results
+## 4.1 Results

 The model results file structure is composed of two parts: *experiment metadata* and *result array* respectively, each entry in the *result* array contains the *results* of a complete simulation run for a *scenario* as shown below.
 The simulation results are unique identified the source scenario, run number and time for each result row, the *id* property identifies the *message type* within the message bus implementation.
+The model also output a detailed results file in Comma Separated Values (.csv), this associated output file name is included in the global summary file as shown below.

 ```json
 {